VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/1-intro.md

 Unfortunately, "circuits" isn't one thing anymore and it's increasing tied to the world of programming as more and more systems have a computer of varying capability integrated into them.
 Even without the invasion of code and computers, "circuits" is a pretty wide ranging description.

-Maybe you want to make an power system for your project, to make the batteries last longer and easier to recharge.
+Maybe you want to make a power system for your project, to make the batteries last longer and easier to recharge.
 That, and much more, falls under the "power electronics" umbrella.

 Maybe you want to design strictly analog audio equipment, like guitar pedals, amplifiers, or speaker systems.